Comingle/OSSex/README.md

 #include <OSSex.h>
 ```

-An object named `Toy` is available when you load the library.
-You can interact with your Mod through this object.
+All interaction with your toy happens through the `Toy` object:

 ## Turn a motor (output) on/off
 ```arduino